hectorcorrea/hectorcorrea.github.io/blog/2023-10-18/fixie.md

 If there is a `layout.html` on the current folder, `fixie` will use the content of this file as the as the base creating the HTML version of `about.md` and `contact.md`.

 The `layout.html` file is a normal HTML file that you create with the skeleton (header, styles, footer, JavaScript) that will be used for all the generated HTML pages.
-This file is expect to include a token `{{CONTENT}}` somewhere on the HTML body (say inside a `div`) and that token will be replaced with the content of each of the Markdown files as the HTML version is generated.
+This file is expected to include a token `{{CONTENT}}` somewhere on the HTML body (say inside a `div`) and that token will be replaced with the content of each of the Markdown files as the HTML version is generated.

 For a given file, say `about.md`, the process is as follows: